Oreire/kub-pod-svc/README.md

    - Configuring GitHub Actions to interact with Docker Desktop's Kubernetes cluster can be complex.
 You need to ensure that the runner has access to the cluster, the necessary tools (like `kubectl`) are installed, and the environment is properly set up.

 ### Recommendations:
-- Use Docker Desktop's Kubernetes cluster for local testing and development only.
+- It ia advocated that Docker Desktop's Kubernetes cluster be restricted for local testing and development only.
-- For production deployments, consider using a managed Kubernetes service like Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), or Amazon Elastic Kubernetes Service (EKS).
+- However, ensure proper configuration of networking, authentication, and resource allocation when using Docker Desktop.
-- If you must use Docker Desktop, ensure proper configuration of networking, authentication, and resource allocation.
+- For production deployments, using a managed Kubernetes service like Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS) and Google Kubernetes Engine (GKE) are optimal.